zqx1392/hello-world/README.md

+- research summer comiket average date and do reserve plane.
 - contact japanpost via call
 - buy fucking gaming chair for ultimate 180 incline
 - Find new cabinet with key to hide things